aniskchaou/INTERVIEW_PREPARATION/qcm/android.md

 }

-##  Explain Folder, File & Description of Android Apps

-**src:** contains the .java source files for your project.

-**gen:** contains the .R file, a compiler-generated file that references all the resources found in your project.

-**bin:** contains the Android package files .apk built by the ADT during the build process and everything else needed to run an Android application.

-**res/drawable-hdpi:** this is a directory for drawable objects that are designed for high-density screens.

-**res/layout:** this is a directory for files that define your app’s user interface.

-**res/values:** this is a directory for other various XML files that contain a collection of resources, such as strings and colors definitions.

-**AndroidManifest.xml:** this is the manifest file which describes the fundamental characteristics of the app and defines each of its components.

 ## How does Manifest file plays an integral role in App development?

-Manifest file plays an integral role as it provides the essential information about your app to the Android system, which the system must have before it can run any of the app’s code.
-Manifest file performs various tasks such as:
+Manifest file plays an integral **role as it provides the essential information about your app to the Android system**, which the system must have before it can run any of the app’s code.

 ## What is the difference between a fragment and an activity?